whyboris/utilitarianism.net/content/population-ethics.md

 Population ethics is not just an academic exercise.
 It is relevant to many important practical questions, such as how many children we ought to have, if any; how much we should invest in climate change mitigation; and how much we should worry about near-term risks of human extinction.

-This article will survey five major approaches to population ethics:
+This chapter will survey five major approaches to population ethics:

 1. The _total view_ that evaluates populations according to the total amount of well-being that they contain.
 2. The _average view_ that instead focuses on the _average_ well-being level in the population.